 I went for a routine teeth cleaning a few months ago and my dentist found my first adult cavity!
 Aghhhh!!!!
-I was seriously upset!
-My dentist is holistic, and I asked him a bunch of questions.
+I was seriously upset! the perfect dentist is hard to find – My dentist is holistic, and I asked him a bunch of questions.
 Most specifically about diet.
 There’s a whole lot of buzz in the more crunchy world about how eating grains and processed foods is the *cause* for cavities and how the ancient people didn’t have cavities because of their diet (sucks to be ‘modern’ sometimes).
 While he told me that grains and processed foods certainly can be *one* cause of tooth decay, he said that there are many reasons for tooth decay.
 Diet and eating grains can affect the acid/bacteria relationship in your mouth, but he was also saying that things like hormones (especially from recent pregnancy and breastfeeding), stress, an uneven bite, environmental factors, disturbed sleep, changes in routine and even your state of mind can cause tooth decay.
 He said that there was no ‘one cause‘ for tooth decay.

 I also asked him if it’s possible to reverse tooth decay, as I’ve heard that you can do it.
 He said that tooth decay can be reversed, but only if the decay is on the outer layers of the tooth (I can’t remember the specific name of the layer).
 However, he said that once the decay reaches a certain level, that it’s not longer possible for the body to repair (open to debate, please let me know if you have experienced otherwise).
 After I drilled him with all of these questions… he then drilled my tooth (so much fun… NOT).
 I had a pretty sore tooth for a couple of months and finally worked up the ‘nerve’ (no pun intended) to go back and see him when he found ANOTHER cavity.
 By now, I was getting pretty pissed off.
 I had to figure out what was going on with my teeth!